-As different virtues are inherent in each individual, and in varying measure.
+As different virtues are inherent in each individual, in varying measures.
 The trait one exudes at a particular time mostly depends on what the circumstances dictate, and sometimes the kind of emotion that takes over.

 No single person chooses what they possess or lack.
-Nevertheless, as we embark on a journey of self-discovery, we do get in tune with our true nature.
+Nevertheless, as we embark on a self-discovery journey, we do get in tune with our true nature.

 Carol has always been outspoken since she could speak.
-It was seen and admired as confidence before, but since she’s grown, the society labels her as difficult.
+It was seen and admired as confidence before, but society labels her as difficult since she’s now grown.

 Many times she’s been made to feel like an oddball.
 That somehow, her being is wayward, and her beliefs deterrent to the progression of the societal norms.